 Despite the dengue vaccine controversy, parents in this study (84.3%) perceived that childhood vaccines benefit their children by strengthening their immune system.
-This is line with the study by Alshammari et al. which showed that 60-90% of the respondents were knowledgeable regarding the health benefits of vaccinations in children even though 18.4% of their children had experienced vaccination-related minor adverse effects.

-In line with the safety and effectiveness of childhood immunization, 83.2% of parents from both groups responded positively (agree and strongly agree).
+This is line with the study by Alshammari et al. which showed that 60-90% of the respondents were knowledgeable regarding the health benefits of vaccinations in children even though 18.4% of their children had experienced vaccination-related minor adverse effects.14 both groups responded positively (agree and strongly agree).
 However, four percent from both groups believed that childhood vaccines are harmful with majority are from parents with dengue children (9.9%). vaccinated Some respondents, 6.1% (dengue vaccine non-recipients 4.5%, dengue vaccine recipients 9.9%), perceived that childhood immunization is unsafe and not effective.
 This is also evident in the study conducted by Bults et al. which showed that fear of side effects or harmful consequences is the most reported reason of parents in declining the H1N1 vaccination in Netherlands.
 13